Soft, tender, and authentic. With 4 simple ingredients, you're about to learn how to make vegan flour tortillas from scratch.

 - Cut the ball of dough into 12 smaller pieces.
 Roll each piece of dough in between your palms until smooth and then flatten slightly.
 Once they are rolled and flattened, cover with a towel to rest for at least 15 minutes up to a few hours (the longer they rest, the softer they'll turn out).

-- if you have a tortilla press, lightly flour the surface.
-Open the press and place a tortilla in the center, then close it and press down gently to form tortillas about 6 inches in diameter.
+- If you have a tortilla press, lightly flour the surface or use 2 pieces of a freezer bag that fit in the press.
+Open the press and place a tortilla in the center, then close it and press down to form tortillas about 6 inches in diameter.

 - If you don't have a tortilla press, use your hand to flatten the ball, then begin rolling it out with a rolling pin on a lightly floured surface.
 The tortilla should be quite thin (almost see-through.)